 You should contact the DPS to request repayment of your deposit.
 However, if you have been notified of a claim see below.
-In addition, to ensure that your deposit is returned quickly, please ensure you read our end of tenancy notes in regard to your responsibilities for handing back the property in good, clean, and tenantable condition and to have made payment of any outstanding fees and charges due including supplying copies of your council tax and utility final bills to your branch.
-All keys MUST be returned at end of tenancy, otherwise you will incur additional fees and charges where all keys are not returned for changing locks as required
+In addition, to ensure that your deposit is returned quickly, please ensure you read our end of tenancy notes in regard to your responsibilities for handing back the property in good, clean, and tenantable condition and to have made payment of any outstanding cahrges including supplying copies of your council tax and utility final bills to your branch.
+All keys MUST be returned at end of tenancy, otherwise you may incur costs where all keys are not returned for changing locks as required

 What if a claim has been made against my deposit?

 You should review the details of the claim to determine any errors or omissions of financial information such as deposits, rents, charges and notify your branch of these without delay.
 The Letting People will promptly investigate any errors or omissions of financial information to verify and amend any incorrect or omitted information.
 Please supply dates, references and amounts paid together with supporting information to assist with resolution.
 In addition, you should inform the DPS that you reject the claim.

 What if there are no financial errors or omissions but I still dispute the deductions proposed?